Ainges/BA/README.md

 ### Monitoring E-Mail
 The emails that are created during the process can be accessed via http://localhost:3300.
 This is necessary at the latest during the relocation process, as the process flow comes to a standstill here until a selection has been made.

-### Note
+### Final Note

-The time events all have a short duration entered to test the application.
+- The time events all have a short duration entered to test the application.
 How to achieve a real configuration is noted in each documentation field.
+- To ensure that the current process models are executed, you can open the path `./processSuite/processes` in the 5minds Studio and redeploy all process models to the engine via `Run > Deploy Solution`.
+- Despite the note in the docker compose file that the integration service should wait for ActiveMQ Artemis and the engine, it can occasionally start too quickly and fail to reach the engine or ActiveMQ Artemis.
+This results in the initial users not being created.
+To fix this, simply restart the container while the other services are already running.